top of page

 1. Performance should generally remain stable in these temperature ranges, but as conditions warm, the body begins to work harder to maintain balance and endurance.

-2. Dehydration becomes a concern once temperatures reach around 75°F and above, depending on individual sweating and hydration tendencies.
+2. Dehydration becomes more of a concern once temperatures reach around 75°F and above, depending on individual sweating and hydration tendencies.
 Staying ahead on fluids before and during play is essential to sustain energy and focus.

 3. Snacks and nutrition should be prioritized, as the body expends significant energy trying to stay cool.
 Proper fueling helps maintain stamina and prevents mid-match fatigue.